slcs-jsc/icon2vtk/README.md

 - use `10m` for more detailed regional figures

 ### Coastline radius offset
 Coastlines can be written at a slightly larger radius than the field:

 ```bash
 --coastline-radius-offset 1000
 ```

-This means the coastline lines are placed 1000 meters above the sphere radius.
-In ParaView, that helps avoid visual overlap or z-fighting when two surfaces lie exactly on top of one another.
+This helps avoid visual overlap or z-fighting when multiple datasets lie at nearly the same radius.

 ## Graticule overlays